Teaching Numbers & Counting to Preschoolers (Singapore)

 - Floor numbers in the lift

 Ask your child to read each number aloud.
-For older K2 children, challenge them to find numbers in a specific range ("Can you find a number bigger than 10?").
+For K2 children, make it a challenge — "Can you find a number bigger than 10?"

 3. Counting Collections

-Give your child a collection of small objects — buttons, bottle caps, pasta shapes, small toys — and ask them to count how many there are.
-Start with quantities under 10, then increase as their confidence grows.
+Give your child a pile of small objects — buttons, bottle caps, pasta shapes, LEGO bricks — and ask them to count how many.
+Start with quantities under 10, then go bigger as they get more confident.

 For an extra challenge: